 The right side of the heart carries blood to the lungs through vessels called pulmonary arteries.
 In the lungs, the blood picks up oxygen and then returns to the left side of the heart through the pulmonary veins.
 The left side of the heart then pumps blood through the aorta and to the rest of the body.

 Diabetes.
-You can reduce the risk of congenital heart defects by carefully controlling your diabetes before conception and during pregnancy.
+You can reduce the risk of congenital heart defects by carefully controlling your diabetes before attempting to conceive and during pregnancy.
 Gestational diabetes usually doesn’t increase your baby’s risk of developing a heart defect.

-Because the exact cause of most congenital heart defects is unknown, it may not be possible to prevent these conditions from occurring.
-However, there are things you can do to reduce your child’s overall risk of birth defects and possibly heart defects, such as:
+Because the exact cause of most birth defects is unknown, it may not be possible to prevent these conditions from occurring.
+However, there are things you can do to reduce your child’s overall risk for birth defects and possibly heart defects, such as:

 Get the rubella vaccine.
 Rubella infection during pregnancy can affect your baby’s heart development.
 Make sure you get the vaccine before trying to receive.